openstack-archive/solar/docs/source/examples.rst

 One should also design other actions for the resource.
 Mandatory are only `run`, `update` and `remove`.
 There might be additional ones like `on-fail`, `on-retry` or whichever are actually required to implement expected behavior.
-For the given API resource there is none specific actions expected and there is nothing to do for the action remove.
+For the given API resource there are no specific actions expected and there is nothing to do for the action remove.
 For the action update, it is likely the same steps should be done as for the action run.